DFHack/dfhack/docs/Introduction.rst

 You can even add third-party scripts and plugins to do almost anything!

 For modders, DFHack makes many things possible.
-Custom reactions, new interactions, magic creature abilities, and more can be set through `DFHack tools <genindex>` and custom raws.
+Custom reactions, new interactions, magic creature abilities, and more can be set through `tools` and custom raws.
 Non-standard DFHack scripts and inits can be stored in the raw directory, making raws or saves fully self-contained for distribution - or for coexistence in a single DF install, even with incompatible components.